ashaker-2/Platform/Requiremets/Design/HAL/HAL_SPI.md

 /**
  * @brief Initializes all configured SPI peripherals based on the predefined array.
  * This function should be called once during system initialization.
- * @return APP_OK on success, APP_ERROR if any SPI port fails to initialize.
+ * @return E_OK on success, E_NOK if any SPI port fails to initialize.
  */
 APP_Status_t HAL_SPI_Init(void);